-Get it wrong, and your content might as well be invisible.
+And when you miss something with SEO, your content might as well be invisible. ?

-But if you get it right, you can reap the benefits of increased traffic, which can lead to more conversions, improve lead generation, and boost sales.
+But if you get it right, you can reap the benefits of increased traffic, which leads to more conversions, improves lead generation, and boosts sales.

 And every business wants more traffic, leads and sales, right?

-That’s why we’ve recruited some expert help so you can make sure you’re using the best SEO strategy for the coming year.
+That’s why we’ve pulled together some advice from experts so you can make sure you’re using the best SEO strategy for the coming year.

-Our six experts share their favorite SEO tips and tactics for building big traffic in 2018.
-As you’ll see, if there’s one theme that unifies them all, it’s creating better content, but some of our experts take their own unique approaches.
+These are great SEO tips and tactics for building big traffic in 2022.
+As you’ll see, if there’s one theme that unifies them all, it’s creating a better user experience, but some of these experts take their own unique approaches.

-Ready for the SEO tips?
-Let’s get started:
+Ready for these awesome SEO tips?
+Let’s get started.

-Andy Crestodina: Rewrite the posts that almost rank high.
-There may be lots of them.
-Look for them in Analytics in the Acquisition » Search Console » Queries report.
-Set an advanced filter to show just the phases for which the average position (rank) is greater than 10 (on page two).
-Eureka!
+Andy recommends looking for posts that almost rank high and rewriting them.
+You can find these posts in Google Analytics by going to Acquisition » Search Console » Queries and setting up an advanced filter to show the phrases where your average position (rank) is greater than 10 (on page 2).

 Now give those articles an overhaul.
-Add details, examples, answers, statistics, images, contributor quotes and anything else that pages it a better piece.
+Add details, examples, answers, statistics, images, contributor quotes, and anything else that makes it a better piece.

 If you go big on quality, you’re very likely to add length and keyphrase usage naturally.
 Make it a page that you’re so proud of, you want to print it and frame it on the wall.

-Here are three ways to make this tactic even more effective:
+Here are 3 ways to make this tactic even more effective:

-- Check all the rankings of the page, so you’re sure not to hurt the relevance for an even better phrase
+- Check all the rankings of the page, so you don’t hurt the relevance for an even better phrase

-- As you rewrite, work in the semantically connected subtopics, which are visible on the search results page in the answer boxes and in the “related searches” at the bottom of the page.
+- As you rewrite, pay attention to connected subtopics, which are visible on the search results page in the “people also ask” section and in the “related searches” at the bottom of the page.